 First, your content needs to feel authentic.
 This is an intimate storytelling space and you should think of Stories as a way to talk to viewers as if you were speaking to them face to face.

 You should focus on creating content that is educational, entertaining, and relevant to your business.
 Posts can be as simple as “Hey fam, it’s Toast Tuesday!
 What’s on your toast this morning?” or “Feeling the weekend vibez already, have a great weekend everyone!”

 If you’re in the hospitality trade, you could post about happy hours, meal deals, or freebies.
 Fashion businesses could post trending styles, outfits of the day, customer selfies, and so on.

 When you’re stuck for content ideas, imagine a customer suddenly appearing in front of you.
 What would you want to share with them today?
 What would they be interested to hear about your business?

-Live best-practice.
+Live best practice.
 Be personal, make it long, and use captions.
-Promote your broadcast before (via our hack), and afterward as an ad if you can afford it.
+Promote your broadcast before (via our hack), and afterwards as an ad (if you can afford it).

 Stories best practice.
 Be consistent, respect the format, and post regularly.
 If posting a story ad, highlight your call-to-action with animation.